New Adventures in Hi-Fi

 New Adventures in Hi-Fi is the tenth studio album by the American alternative rock band R.E.M.
 It was their fifth major-label release for Warner Bros.
 Records, released on September 9, 1996, in Europe and Australia, and the following day in the United States.
-New Adventures in Hi-Fi was the last album recorded with founding member Bill Berry (who left the band amicably the following year), original manager Jefferson Holt, and long-time producer Scott Litt.
+New Adventures in Hi-Fi was the band's final album recorded with founding drummer Bill Berry (who left the band amicably the following year), original manager Jefferson Holt, and long-time producer Scott Litt.

 The members of R.E.M. consider the recorded album representative of the band at their peak, and fans generally regard it as the band's last great record before a perceived artistic decline during the late 1990s and early 2000s.
-It has sold around seven million units, growing in cult status years after its release, with several retrospectives ranking it among the top of the band's recorded catalogue.
+It has sold around seven million units, growing in cult status years after its release, with several retrospectives ranking it among the best of the band's recorded catalogue.

 Composition and recording

-The album was recorded during and after the tour in support of Monster in 1995.
+The album was recorded during and after the 1995 tour in support of Monster.
 The material on the album mixed the acoustic, country rock feel of much of Out of Time and Automatic for the People with the rock sound of Monster and Lifes Rich Pageant.
 The band has cited Neil Young's 1973 album Time Fades Away as a source of inspiration.
+The album has been labeled as "folk rock-jangle" by critic Robert Christgau.

-In an interview with Mojo, the band's bass guitarist Mike Mills said:
+In an interview with Mojo, bassist Mike Mills said:

-The band noted that they borrowed the recording process for the album from Radiohead, who recorded some of the basic tracks for The Bends while on tour and who supported the band in 1994 and 1995.
+The band noted that they borrowed the recording process for the album from Radiohead, who had recorded some of the basic tracks for The Bends while on tour and who supported the band in 1994 and 1995.
 R.E.M. took eight-track recorders to capture their live performances, and used the recordings as the base elements for the album.
 As such, the band's touring musicians Nathan December and Scott McCaughey are featured throughout, with Andy Carlson contributing violin to "Electrolite".

 After the tour was over, the band went into Seattle's Bad Animals Studio and recorded four additional tracks: "How the West Was Won and Where It Got Us", "E-Bow the Letter", "Be Mine" and "New Test Leper".
 Patti Smith came to the sessions and contributed vocals on "E-Bow the Letter".
 Audio mixing was finished at John Keane Studio in Athens and Louie's Clubhouse in Los Angeles with mastering by Bob Ludwig at Gateway Mastering in Portland, Maine.

 In part due to the nature of the recording process, several of the songs are about travel and motion—including "Departure", "Leave" and "Low Desert".
 The album's liner notes contain pictures from the road and the deluxe edition of the album is a hardcover book in a slipcase featuring more photographs of R.E.M.'s tour.

+Artwork

+The photograph used in the album cover was shot by Stipe in Nevada during a road trip to Georgia from Los Angeles.
+Other parts of the packaging were done by Chris Bilheimer.